2023 Solar Incentives Guide for Holmen, WI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to the total cost of installing solar panels, including the panels themselves as well as accessories, equipment and labor.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+The ITC is applied to the total cost of installing a solar system, including the panels themselves as well as accessories, labor and equipment.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Holmen solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.
+To fully understand how the new Clean Energy Credit will apply to you, talk to your local Holmen solar installation expert.

 State & Local Solar Incentives